flint-bot/flint/quickstart/README.md

 This tutorial will get you started with a simple Cisco Spark Bot written in Node JS and hosted on Cloud9.

 #### Getting Your Spark Access Token
-First you will need your Cisco Spark API Access Token. it is suggested you use a new account for this.
+First you will need your Cisco Spark API Access Token.
+You can use your own account or create a new "bot" account.

 1. Login to http://developer.ciscospark.com